sparkacus/vagrant/README.md

 # Test evidence

 The last Ansible provisioner task performs a test to ensure the application servers are accessible.
 Ansible will query HAProxy to ensure each backend server is enabled.
-The available backend serves (application servers) are defined by the number of hosts defined in the Ansible 'apps' inventory group.
+The available backend servers (application servers) are defined by the number of hosts defined in the Ansible 'apps' inventory group.

 The final test results in `N` No. of requests targeting HAProxy.
 If the response body does not contain the string defined by the `haproxy_response_string` variable, the task is marked as fail upon which Ansible will exit.